drduh/YubiKey-Guide/README.md

 https://www.yubico.com/products/yubikey-hardware/

-Consider purchasing a pair and programming both in case of loss or damage to one of them.
+Consider purchasing a pair (or more) and programming both in case of loss or damage to one of them.

 # 2. Install required software